 This project contains four simple programs to run one or two motors, in either a forward or reverse direction.

 Incidentally, I used to present this challenge as a “No Wheels” challenge, i.e make a robot that moves, without using wheels as wheels, but I’ve found that framing it in terms of moving in the silliest way possible promotes more creativity and experimentation.
 “Yes, you can use wheels, but it’s not very silly is it?”

-For this years’ class I provided the full EV3 Core Set (45544) that we would be using through the course, but I’ve also found that it can work well to give the students a restricted set of parts.
+When I give this challenge to my class as an introductory activity, I often provide each team of two or three students with the full EV3 Core Set (45544), but I’ve also found that it works well to give them a restricted set of parts.
 For example, in a workshop that focused on insect-inspired movement, I provided the following set of parts…

 Download: LEGO Insect Robots (PDF, 4MB) – This contains ideas for building a LEGO robot inspired by nature.

 - Artificial Intelligence: Exploring Movement – This is the original NXT-based post containing the 43 phenotypes video clip.